 Key word: Split N application, poultry manure, maize, growth, yield

 Introduction

+Make line space 1.5 throughout the document

 Maize (Zea mays L.) is an important staple food crop in Africa belonging to the Poaceae family.
 Over 70% of maize in Africa is produced by resource poor small-scale farmers, and the average maize yield in Africa stood at 1.3 t ha-1 despite its being a staple compared to 3.0 t ha-1 in Europe and America (FAO, 2022) where it is fed to animals as feed with a current annual production of 12.7 million metric tons in 2022 (FAOSTAT, 2022).
 Per capita total maize grain consumption is 25.20 kg (Ito, 2013).
 Maize cultivation provides food for approximately 900 million people earning less than 2 US dollars per day.
 Current worldwide consumption stood at 116 million tons with Africa accounting for 30% of global maize consumption, why accounting for just 6.5% of global maize production.
 In Africa, maize is used as human food, eaten directly as grilled cobs or as various products of maize flour.
 It is easily stored after drying or milling (Bekeko, 2014).
 It is an important source of carbohydrate, protein, iron, vitamin B, and minerals and is also use in the production of sugar, corn oil and alcohol (Shah et al. 2016).
 The phytochemicals compounds such as Galanthus nivalis agglutinin (GNA) lectin or GNA-maize presence in maize help prevent chronic diseases such as HIV, bladder problems, nausea, vomiting etc (Shah et al. 2016; Russel, 1991).

 Nigeria is one of the important maize producing countries in Tropical Africa (NAERLS, 2009; Garba and Namo, 2013).
 The current production output of maize is relatively low compared to 384 million metric tons produce in USA.
 Data further showed that by 2050, the world demand for maize will double (USDA, 2013).
 In Nigeria, the average yield of maize rally around 2.1 tons/ha (FMARD, 2016).
 Intensive high yield agriculture required a balance use of both organic and inorganic fertilizer.
 This is intended to avoid over reliance on either of the sources whose careless use could result in negative side effects on the environment.
-This action may provoke public outcry for restriction of it usage.
-One of the most indicted plant nutrient in that regard is N. Applied N in either organic or inorganic form is subject to several fate, which include; volatilization, leaching, immobilization and denitrification.
-All this fate according to Dhillon (2001) imposes costs that include loss of productivity and negative environmental impacts; hence, it’s important that applied fertilizer particularly the highly mobile ones end up in the plants tissues.
+This action may provoke public outcry for restriction of its usage.
+One of the most indicted plant nutrients in that regard is N. Applied N in either organic or inorganic form is subject to several fate, which include; volatilization, leaching, immobilization and denitrification.
+All this fate according to Dhillon (2001) imposes costs that include loss of productivity and negative environmental impacts; hence, it’s important that applied fertilizer particularly the highly mobile ones end up in the plant’s tissues.